debreczeniandras/avro-messenger-serializer-bundle/README.md

     }
 }
 ```

+`eventId()` and `eventType()` expose optional CloudEvents-inspired metadata that header providers can re-use when building transport headers.

 `fromAvroPayload()` is used during decoding.
 Return `null` from `avroValuePayload()` to emit tombstone messages when the serializer encounters a nullable value subject.